Key Takeaways About a Zip of Weed

 The term "zip" likely comes from Ziploc bags, which are often used to store weed.
 Like most slang, zip likely came about out of shorthand, the practice of shortening and simplifying words.

 Today, in most cannabis dispensaries, a zip is referred to as an ounce.
-Sometimes, using terms like zip can be an unofficial metric that gauges how informed someone may be about cannabis.
+Sometimes, using terms like 'zip' can serve as an unofficial metric for gauging how informed someone may be about cannabis.
 For many, including long-time consumers and underground operators, using the right slang demonstrates plant knowledge and community knowledge.

 Beyond Zips: Cannabis Measurements and Slang Terms

 From bits to massive buds, weed is sold in numerous quantities.
-A few standard amounts are used today, from smaller quantities like grams to more significant amounts, like zips and pounds.
+A few standard units are used today, from smaller quantities like grams to larger ones like zips and pounds.

 Over time, some of these terms and their sizes have been phased out of usual cannabis pricing.
 Below is a gathering of common terms of the past few decades, both modern and older, that consumers may want to know:

 - Nickel Bag: This is a largely phased-out measurement that was once a popular low-priced offering just a few decades ago.
-Named for its $5 per bag price, nickel bags can vary in size, but they most often contain a half gram or the amount needed for one bowl.
+Named for their $ 5-per-bag price, nickel bags can vary in size, but they most often contain a half gram or the amount needed for one bowl.

-- Dime Bag: Similar to a Nickel Bag, quantities can vary with these now largely antiquated $10 bags.
+- Dime Bag: Similar to a Nickel Bag, quantities can vary with these now-antiquated $10 bags.
 In most cases, buyers would get between a half and a whole gram.

-- Gram: The smallest amount typically sold today, grams usually contain enough weed to roll one or two joints, depending on their nug structure.
+- Gram: The smallest amount typically sold today, a gram usually contains enough weed to roll one or two joints, depending on the nug's structure.
 Many grams are sold for $20 a bag, so consumers often refer to grams as a ‘20 bag.’

 - Eighth: One of the most popular amounts sold, an eighth equals 3.5 grams, totaling an eighth of an ounce.
 Lovers of pizza and fractions also use “slice” as slang for referencing an eighth.

-- Quarter: A quarter ounce is 7 grams, often a perfect quantity for those who like to have a bit more bud on hand but not too much.
+- Quarter: A quarter ounce is 7 grams, often a perfect quantity for those who like a bit more bud on hand without too much.
 Most consumers stick to ‘quarter’ when describing this size bag of weed, though names like “Quad” and “QP” are used in some circles.

 - Half Ounce: As the name states, 14 grams amounts to half an ounce of weed.
-The full name is often used, though various terms, including "half zip” or “half,” are known to be used.
+The full name is often used, though various terms, including "half zip” or “half,” are also used.

 - Zip (Ounce): A zip, or ounce, amounts to 28 ounces of bud.
 Other popular slang terms for this size offering include an “O.”